milanbudhathoki38/digital-logic-labs/README.md

 - Reading and verifying outputs with a logic probe

 ## Course
-Digital Logic — CSC 245 — Lyon College
+Digital Logic(CSC 245) — Lyon College